-I feel that the “cancel culture” we have created in our society, our focus on the conflict, on being “wrong”, is a result of us feeling insecure about our own limits.
-We feel a need to make someone “wrong” so that we can justify our own “no, thank you!”.
-It seems to me.
+I feel that the cancel culture created in our society, our focus on the conflict, on who is guilty, is partially a result of us feeling insecure about our own limits.
+It seems to me, we have a need to make someone “wrong” so that we can justify our own “no, thank you!”.

-One of the most powerful learnings I have made in my Sexological Bodywork practice was the skill of claiming my own boundaries without making the others “wrong”.
+One of the most powerful learnings I have made in my Sexological Bodywork practice was the skill of claiming my own boundaries (or feelings, in general) without making the other one “wrong”.

 I recall once in my training sessions, I was giving bodywork to a fellow student.
-After the work, still lying on the mat, they asked me to come down to them to receive a “horisontal” hug.
-I didn’t feel comfortbale doing that, so I declined softly.
-Instantly I sensed a feeling of shame rising in the person – shame for being “wrong” to ask… They didn’t insist.
+I was practicing being a “coach” and they were a “client”.
+After our training session, still lying on the mat, they asked me to come down to them to receive a “horizontal hug”.
+I didn’t feel comfortable doing that, so I declined softly.
+Instantly I sensed a feeling of shame rising in them – shame for being wrong to ask… They didn’t insist.
 I didn’t like to let it there, however.

-Our work with this person was focused on relieving the person from an external framework of what they “should” be wishing and coming to noticing and ascknowledging their true desires and needs.
-So they did, and, in doing so, entered instantly the next learning:
+Our work with this person was focused on relieving the person from an external framework of what they “should” be wishing and coming to noticing and acknowledging their true desires and needs.
+So they did, and, in doing so, entered instantly the next level in our learning process: